A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Results and Discussion

-In this section, we perform statistical tests comparing the correctly and incorrectly classified patients and their gender and age.
-First, a Fisher Exact test was used to compare the gender of correctly and incorrectly classified samples.
+In this section, we perform statistical tests comparing the correctly and incorrectly classified patients and their sex and age.
+First, a Fisher Exact test was used to compare the sex of correctly and incorrectly classified samples.
 This was done only on the FEMH holdout test set.
-Table \ref{tab:FisherExactGender} shows the p values from the Fisher Exact test for all classifiers.
-All of the p values are below the commonly used threshold of 0.05, meaning that there is a statistically significant relationship between the gender of the speaker and the performance of the classifier.
+Table \ref{tab:FisherExactGender} shows the p values from the Fisher Exact test for all classifiers as well as the percentage of male and female patients that were misclassified.
+All of the p values are below the commonly used threshold of 0.05, meaning that there is a statistically significant relationship between the sex of the speaker and the performance of the classifier.
 This may be due to the imbalance of male and female participants across the malignant and benign groups.
-When investigating the patients that were correctly and incorrectly classified, we found male patients were misclassified more often than female patients across all models.
+We can also see that male patients are misclassified more often than female patients across all models.
 This is likely because there are more male patients in both classes, whereas female patients are mainly in the benign class.
 Female patients with a malignant pathology were often misclassified as having a benign pathology due to this imbalance.

-We performed a t-test to compare the ages of the correctly and incorrectly classified patients.
-The p-values are shown in Table \ref{tab:TTestAge}.
-For all models, the p-value is below the standard 0.05 threshold, indicating a significant difference between the ages of the correctly and incorrectly classified patients.
-Further investigation found that younger patients are more often correctly classified than older patients.
+We then performed a t-test to compare the ages of correctly and incorrectly classified patients.
+The corresponding p-values are shown in Table \ref{tab:TTestAge} as well as the mean age of the correctly and incorrectly classified patients.
+For all models, the p-value is below the standard 0.05 threshold, indicating a significant difference between the ages of correctly and incorrectly classified patients.
+It can be seen that younger patients are more often correctly classified than older patients.
 This is likely because young patients are almost exclusively found in the benign group and are therefore easier to classify.